U.S. Department of State Seal

 • Qatif in the Eastern Province and its suburbs, including Awamiyah.

-Country Summary: U.S. government personnel under Chief of Mission responsibility must adhere to the above travel restrictions.
-As such, the U.S. government has limited ability to provide emergency services to U.S. citizens in these locations.
+Country Summary: U.S. Embassy and Consulate personnel must adhere to the above travel restrictions.
+The U.S. government has limited ability to assist U.S. citizens in the above locations.

 Terrorism continues to be a concern in Saudi Arabia.
 Attacks can occur with little or no warning.
-Past attacks have targeted tourist locations, large gatherings, transportation hubs, markets/shopping malls, and local government facilities.
+Terrorists have targeted Saudi and international interests.
+Religious sites and other places frequented by U.S. citizens have been targeted.
+Globally, terrorists are using less sophisticated methods of attack – including knives, firearms, and vehicles.
+Targets often include tourist locations, large gatherings, transportation hubs, markets, shopping malls, and government facilities.
 Terrorists are also known to time attacks around major holidays and/or in response to military operations.
-Terrorists have targeted both Saudi and international interests, mosques and other religious sites (both Sunni and Shia), and places frequented by U.S. citizens.

 Due to risks to civil aviation operating within the Persian Gulf and the Gulf of Oman region, including Saudi Arabia, the Federal Aviation Administration (FAA) has issued an advisory Notice to Air Missions (NOTAM).
 For more information U.S. citizens should consult the Federal Aviation Administration’s Prohibitions, Restrictions and Notices.